raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> 9
 ```

-Our third use case involves checking whether the defaultValue is an ordinary value or a function.
+Our third use case involves checking whether the defaultValue is an ordinary value or a function.[^but]

+[^but]: We are hand-waving over the possibility that we'd ever want a hash that returns a function by default.
+This design is fine for the purposes of exposition, but if we ever consider shipping such a thing to the world in a library, we might reconsider our design choices.

 We could check every time it's accessed, but instead we'll assign different function bodies to the proxy's `get` key.
 That way, it's only checked at (open air quotes) compile time (close air quotes):[^questionable]

 [^questionable]: This is a questionable optimization.
 It's not excessively clever code, but the performance benefit is negligible given the costs of using a proxy for these instances, and it precludes us from implementing another feature of Ruby's hashes, the ability to mutate the default value of an existing instance.